-Suntiva’s corporate culture is founded on the philosophy of hiring “Great Minds and Great Hearts” with a focus on leveraging strengths, both internally by supporting and developing employees, and externally with a focus on helping the community.
+Suntiva's corporate culture is founded on the philosophy of hiring "Great Minds and Great Hearts" with a focus on leveraging strengths; internally by supporting and developing employees, and externally with a focus on helping the community.
 Suntiva takes an active role in supporting the many local communities in which our employees work.
-Support takes many forms – from volunteerism by employees to financial contributions by the individuals and the Company.
+Support takes many forms – from volunteerism by employees to financial contributions by the individuals and our company.
 In the past, our efforts have included initiatives to support the March of Dimes, the Humane Society, Greater DC Cares, Rotary Charities, and other worthwhile causes.

 TearDrops to Rainbows

 In the Washington metropolitan region, Suntiva has been a long-time sponsor of Teardrops to Rainbows (T2R).
 This charity provides support, services and financial assistance to area children with cancer and their families.
 T2R plays an active role in helping children of all ages undergoing treatment at Fairfax Inova Hospital, Georgetown Medical Center and Children's National Medical Center.
 Since T2R's inception, Suntiva has provided personal and financial assistance through fundraisers, premier sponsorships, and other events.

 The program includes regular competitions and events to encourage participation, and links to the company's corporate giving and charitable donations programs.
 The first initiative, called "Run to the Sun", groups employees into teams as they log "Wellness Miles" for a wide range of wellness-related activities, from exercise to diet and healthy lifestyle choices.
 For the first team to "reach the sun” through their total wellness miles, Suntiva will make a charitable donation to the children-based charity of their choice.